 As the Member of Congress for the Third Congressional District of Texas, I only have the opportunity to nominate qualified students who are domiciled in my District for consideration to attend our Nation’s Service Academies.

 My period to apply for a nomination to a Service Academy opens in the spring of each year for those students who are currently high school juniors preparing for their senior year, or those who have already graduated from high school, but who meet the age eligibility requirements specified by law.

 Students interested in a Congressional nomination should plan early and request an application via email far in advance of the deadline.
-Completed nomination applications must be submitted in their entirely to my Plano office no later than Friday, November 15, 2019 by 5:00 pm.
+Completed nomination applications must be submitted in their entirely to my Collin County office no later than Monday, November 15, 2021 by 5:00 pm.

 Applicants must manage their application with the Service Academies separately from their application for a nomination.
 Therefore, applicants should contact the academy directly to establish a pre-candidate file.
 It is important to distinguish that these are two completely separate processes.